UniversalDependencies/docs/format.md

     4    sell     sell    VERB    VBP    Number=Plur|Person=3|Tense=Pres    2    conj     0:root|2:conj
     5    books    book    NOUN    NNS    Number=Plur                        2    obj      2:obj|4:obj
     6    .        .
 PUNCT   .      _                                  2    punct    2:punct

+On the other hand, if a treebank does not provide any enhanced representation, it is not necessary to copy all basic trees to DEPS, and it should be avoided in released UD treebanks (the DEPS field should be left unspecified instead).

 The dependency relations in DEPREL must have the form `[a-z]+(:[a-z]+)?`.
 Certain extensions of this basic format will be allowed in DEPS but not in DEPREL;